 You could arrange dinner at your favourite restaurant, a picnic at a local park, a relaxed backyard gathering or a function at a club, community hall or hotel.

 What should we wear?

 Smart casual or cocktail attire are both great options (this is the perfect excuse to get that cute white outfit you’ve been eyeing off!).
-For everyone else, you don’t need to note a dress code unless the style of your event calls for one.
+You don’t need to share a dress code with your guests unless the style of your event calls for one.